-As of December 31, 2015, we also had 17 operations offices, 468 service centers, 268 Senao exclusive service stores and 6 customer service call centers located throughout Taiwan that are responsible for operations, sales and customer service in their respective local areas.
+As of December 31, 2016, we had 17 operations offices for operations, 463 service centers and 6 customer service call centers for sales and customer service.

+We also had 279 Senao exclusive service stores as of December 31, 2016.
 In January 2007, we acquired 31.33% equity ownership of Senao, a major distributor of mobile handsets in Taiwan.
 Senao has been listed on the TWSE under the number "2450" since May 2001.
-Our equity ownership in Senao decreased from 31.33% as of January 15, 2007 to 29.31% as of March 31, 2016, due to the exercise of options by employees that were previously granted before 2007, which decrease was partially offset by Senao purchasing its treasury stock in June and July of 2015.
-We consolidated the results of operations of Senao because we control four out of seven seats on the board of directors through the support of large beneficial shareholders of Senao.
-Please refer to Note 3 and Note 15 of our consolidated financial statements included elsewhere in this annual report for description about the control relationship between the parent company and Senao.
+Our equity ownership in Senao decreased from 31.33% as of January 15, 2007 to 29.31% as of March 31, 2017.
 Our investment in Senao enhanced our mobile handset distribution and sales capabilities.
-Starting from January 2014, customers can subscribe for our broadband service, MOD service and other services at Senao retail stores.
+Our customers can subscribe for our broadband service, MOD service and other services at Senao retail stores.
 See "Item 7.
-Major Stockholders and Related Party Transactions." for a discussion of the agreement between the parent company and Senao about our business cooperation.
+Major Stockholders and Related Party Transactions-B. Related Party Transactions" for a discussion of the agreement between the parent company and Senao about our business cooperation.